zeshanbaig786/whitepages_scraper/README.md

-Title:
-scrapping the whitepages and yelp
+# Scrapping The Whitepages and Yelp

 whitepages scrapping with scrapy failed due to cloudflare security